nshimaza/cppagent-ir800/README.md

 $ ioxclient docker package cppagent-ir800 .
 ```

-You will get `packaget.tar` which is IOx application package installable to IR809 or IR829.
+You will get `packaget.tar` which is IOx application package installable to
+IR809 or IR829.

+## Build environment

+`Dockerfile` under `build` folder creates a build environment for `cppagent`.
+It pulls source Docker image for IOx app and all dependencies for building
+`cppagent` then compile it.
+You can leverage this environment for developing
+your own version of `cppagent` IOx app.

+You don't have to create this image just to get runtime image.  `Dockerfile`
+under `runtime` folder does it for you automatically.